akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The reeve and the cook – Beatrice’s aunt – went about their business.
 The new servants the King had promised – a steady man named Eldred and a thin, capable woman – helped where they could.

 The evening came.
-As she banked the coals of the hearth, preserving the embers for the morning's fire, Goosie suddenly lifted her head from where she had settled.
-Her neck stretched towards the shuttered window, and a low, guttural sound rose from her throat—not a honk, but a warning hiss Beatrice had heard only once before, when a horse had startled her at Stanwey — Sir Guy's.
+As she banked the coals of the hearth, preserving the embers for the morning’s fire, Goosie suddenly lifted her head from where she had settled.
+Her neck stretched towards the shuttered window, and a low, guttural sound rose from her throat—not a honk, but a warning hiss Beatrice had heard only once before, when a horse had startled her at Stanwey — Sir Guy’s.

 "What is it?"
 Beatrice whispered.

-The goose's feathers bristled.
+The goose’s feathers bristled.
 Her dark eye fixed on the window as if she could see through the wood.

 Beatrice strained to listen.
 The night was still—too still.
 No wind.
 No owl.
 Just the heavy silence of a winter darkness that pressed against the walls like a held breath.

 Then, a sound.
 Distant.
 A sharp crack, like a branch breaking under a boot.

 Her heart thumped once, hard.
 She crossed to the door and lifted the latch, stepping out into the cold.
 The yard was a pool of shadows.
-The guards' torch near the gate had burned low, casting more darkness than light.
+The guards’ torch near the gate had burned low, casting more darkness than light.

-One of the Queen's men—the younger one, whose name she could never remember—stood by the barn, wrapped in his cloak.
+One of the Queen’s men—the younger one, whose name she could never remember—stood by the barn, wrapped in his cloak.
 He straightened when he saw her.

 "My lady?"